-North Carolina's Senate Bill 911 requires that school have a diabetes care plan for children who are diabetic.
-The Columbus County Schools are in the process of identifying every child in our system with diabetes and insuring an appropriate plan is in place.
+North Carolina's Senate Bill 911 requires that schools have a diabetes care plan for children who are diabetic.
+The Columbus County Schools are in the process of identifying every child in our system with diabetes and ensuring an appropriate plan is in place.

-If your child is diabetic, please contact your child's principal immediately, so a plan for your child's care at school can be implemented for the 2017-2018 school year.
+If your child is diabetic, please contact your child's principal by September 10, 2022, so a plan for your child's care at school can be implemented for the 2022-2023 school year.